approvals/ApprovalTests.cpp/doc/Tutorial.md

 So we are going to add a lambda to handle the printing.

-Let's start by just printing the title:
+Let's change the `Approvals::verify` line.
+We will start by just printing the title:

 <!-- snippet: printable_object_simple -->
 <a id='snippet-printable_object_simple'></a>